 The company evaluated technologies that would allow low power consumption and long-range connectivity, opting for an application-driven concept where it could eventually deploy and manage several solutions without having to worry about complex Infrastructure.

-Orange Business Services proposed a solution designed to seamlessly track the mobile assets via a LoRa-enabled GPS tracker using a private LoRaWAN.
+Orange Business proposed a solution designed to seamlessly track the mobile assets via a LoRa-enabled GPS tracker using a private LoRaWAN.
 This allows for tracking and geofencing alerts around the mobile assets, while integrating the solution into the existing operational structure.

 The fully-managed solution gives them a view of their vehicles via a portal and data visualization dashboard, tracking the assets on a map.
 The portal is directly interfaced with the enterprise’s existing operational platform, thanks to an open concept where data is securely integrated into other applications.
-Orange Business Services looks after the proactive monitoring of the complete infrastructure.
+Orange Business looks after the proactive monitoring of the complete infrastructure.

 Only a small handful of LoRaWAN gateways were required to cover both indoors and outdoors for the 1.5 square mile area composed of many dense hurricane-proof buildings.
-“The LoRaWAN IoT solution has the potential to deliver new sensor data that brings real business benefits to the customer, especially where a light infrastructure is required,” explains Jay Stephens, IoT Solutions Director at Orange Business Services.
+“The LoRaWAN IoT solution has the potential to deliver new sensor data that brings real business benefits to the customer, especially where a light infrastructure is required,” explains Jay Stephens, IoT Solutions Director at Orange Business.

 “This case highlights the penetration of the solution over a large area and opens it up to other industry verticals as part of their digital transformation strategy,” adds Stephens.
 “Additionally, covering large surface areas and/or very remote locations with a private LoRaWAN can enable sensors to measure temperature, pressure or pump vibrations, for example.
 These incremental sources of data help improve safety, minimize downtime and reduce the risk of potential leaks that could have severe environmental consequences.”